otagobioinformaticsspringschool/2024/index.md

 title: Bioinformatics Spring School 2023
 ---

-{% include covid.md %}

 ## About

 Hosted at the University of Otago, the Bioinformatics Spring School 2023 is a week long training event for researchers, supported by [Genomics Aotearoa](https://www.genomics-aotearoa.org.nz) and the [New Zealand eScience Infrastructure (NeSI)](https://www.nesi.org.nz).
 This event is primarily targeted at researchers and students based in Aotearoa New Zealand.
 International applications will be considered but will need to be able to attend in-person.

-We will combine talks from researchers and hands on computational workshops (influenced by [The Carpentries](https://www.carpentries.org)), covering example workflows of DNA variant calling from short and long read sequencing.
+We will combine talks from researchers and hands on computational workshops (influenced by [The Carpentries](https://www.carpentries.org)), covering example workflows using short and long read DNA sequencing technologies for variant calling and genome assembly.

 This event is organised by: